Factor VIII: Physiology

 FVIII is a glycoprotein procofactor.
 Although the primary site of release in humans is ambiguous, it is synthesized and released into the bloodstream by the vascular, glomerular, and tubular endothelium, and the sinusoidal cells of the liver.
 Hemophilia A has been corrected by liver transplantation.
 Transplanting hepatocytes was ineffective, but liver endothelial cells were effective.

 In the blood, it mainly circulates in a stable noncovalent complex with von Willebrand factor.
 Upon activation by thrombin (factor IIa), it dissociates from the complex to interact with factor IXa in the coagulation cascade.
 It is a cofactor to factor IXa in the activation of factor X, which, in turn, with its cofactor factor Va, activates more thrombin.
 Thrombin cleaves fibrinogen into fibrin which polymerizes and crosslinks (using factor XIII) into a blood clot.

 The factor VIII protein has a half-life of 12 hours in the blood stream when stabilized by the von Willebrand factor.

 No longer protected by vWF, activated FVIII is proteolytically inactivated in the process (most prominently by activated protein C and factor IXa) and quickly cleared from the blood stream.

 Factor VIII is not affected by liver disease.
 In fact, levels usually are elevated in such instances.

 Medical use

-FVIII concentrated from donated blood plasma, or alternatively recombinant FVIIa can be given to hemophiliacs to restore hemostasis.
+FVIII concentrated from donated blood plasma, or recombinant FVIII can be given to hemophiliacs to restore hemostasis.
+Bypassing agents such as recombinant FVIIa can be used in acquired hemophilia.

 Antibody formation to factor VIII can also be a major concern for patients receiving therapy against bleeding; the incidence of these inhibitors is dependent of various factors, including the factor VIII product itself.